montreal91/kind-kestrel/rlc/readme.md

 My Lox Compiler compiles to JVM bytecode.
 It's not objectively special, but it's my first JVM backend compiler, so it's special to me.

-## Features (5/33)
+## Features (6/33)
 The brief list of features I want to implement

 ### Meta
 - [x] The compiler should be a single executable file
-- [ ] The result of successful compilation should be a single executable jar file
+- [x] The result of successful compilation should be a single executable jar file

 ### Data Types
 - [ ] Booleans